TheMilkies/Cate/readme.md

 - Latte (Feature implementer and bug fixer)

 ## How to contribute
+- Make sure it compiles.
-Just make a pull request.
+- Make a pull request.